davidcarozza/boats0d-review/README.md

 boats0d_save_restart.m

-Save final state of the fish biomass spectra (and effort) in the boats.restart field, and save to a .mat restart file.
+Save final state of the fish biomass spectra (and effort) in the boats.restart field, and save to a restart file.

 boats0d_plot_base.m